DaniloP85/shoppinglist/README.md

 ## Getting Started
 1. Create a [Firebase Account](https://support.google.com/appsheet/answer/10104995?hl=en) if you don't have one
 2. Open the project in xcode
-3. If the [firebase dependency](https://firebase.google.com/docs/ios/setup#add-sdks) does not come with a project, it will be necessary to install
+3. If the [Firebase dependency](https://firebase.google.com/docs/ios/setup#add-sdks) does not come with a project, it will be necessary to install

 ### Dependencies